franik7/RegWave-Description/README.md

 #### CSV Export

 **What it is:** A "↓ Export CSV" button that downloads the **current filtered view** as a spreadsheet.
 Columns: Title, Source, Category, AI Category, Date Published, URL, Summary, Triage Status, and Notes.
 Values are CSV-escaped (quotes, commas, newlines handled) and the file includes a UTF-8 BOM so special characters render correctly in Excel.
-Triage status and notes reflect the logged-in user's own decisions.
+Triage status and notes reflect the logged-in user's own team.
 Best for large batches, offline review, or attaching to a report.

 ---